Suraj370/GuardrailKit/README.md

 A pluggable, hexagonal-architecture LLM red-team harness that runs security-style attack campaigns against LLM apps, grades the responses, stores findings, and reports them.

-> **Status:** scaffold.
-Interfaces, domain models, plugin registry, wiring,
-> and reference (dummy/mock) implementations are in place and tested.
-The
-> Garak-backed `AttackGenerator` is a real integration (requires the
-> `garak` extra) — see `ARCHITECTURE.md` § 8.1a.
-Other real integrations
-> (OpenAI, Anthropic, HTTP, local models, LangGraph agents, an LLM-judge
-> evaluator) are intentionally left as `NotImplementedError` stubs — see
 > `ARCHITECTURE.md` → _Future extension points_.

 ## Why this exists